matsior/memory-game/README.md

 ## Why do I code

 ## About The Project
-Memory game where you need to find pairs of words.
+Memory game where you need to find pairs of words. <br>
 Funcionalites:
 - two difficulty levels,
 - importing words from text file,